yiweichay/final-project-tues-merrill-yi-wei/README.md

 1. When the final card is reached, navigate back to the starting position
 1. Handle exceptions and return back to the starting position if final card cannot be found

-From these objectives and the "Search and Rescue" context of the project, we formulated certain conditions that had the buggy had to adhere to which includes:
+From these objectives and the "Search and Rescue" context of the project, we formulated certain conditions that the buggy had to adhere to which includes:
 - Buggy must not impact the colour card when identifying
 - Buggy should continue to use its tires for traction in the 'mine'
 - To ensure proper distancing from the colour card after sensing, the buggy will reverse momentarily before executing appropriate action
+- To store and execute the retracing of the path through using its memory

 ## Initial Project Planning and Working with GitHub